Coronavirus (COVID-19) Update: Daily Roundup | 28.07.20 | finanzen.ch

 Meistgelesene Nachrichten

-US-Handel endet mit Gewinnen -- SMI schliesst im Plus, DAX unverändert -- Asiens Börsen letztlich vorwiegend schwächer
+Roter Handelsausklang: Verluste an der Wall Street -- SMI und DAX schliessen kaum verändert -- Asiens Börsen letztlich vorwiegend fester

 Börse aktuell - Live Ticker